How do students become involved in Early College High School (ECHS)?

 What is the difference between ECHS and dual enrollment or Advanced Placement?

-ECHS allows students to participate as early as the ninth grade and complete more college courses in a four-year period than allowed in a traditional dual enrollment program.
-The major difference between ECHS and Advanced Placement classes is that ECHS students will have a college transcript and will receive college credit as soon as they successfully complete a college class. back to top
+Designation as an ECHS high school is limited and determined by the Texas Education Agency.
+ECHS allows students to participate as early as the ninth grade and complete more college courses in a four-year period than allowed in a traditional dual enrollment program, which usually limits students to taking no more than two college courses per semester in the 11th and 12th grades.
+The major difference between ECHS and Advanced Placement classes is that ECHS students will have a college transcript and will receive college credit as soon as they successfully complete a college class, whereas AP students must complete the course and score a minimum score on the national AP exam in that subject area in order to be considered for credit.
+The minimum AP exam score accepted for college credit varies by institution.

 Can I still participate in extracurricular activities like athletic teams, music programs, or clubs?